shamimgeek/Terraform-with-GCP/README.md

 Requirement:
 ------------

-terrform version : v0.12.23
+- terrform version : v0.12.23
-Service-Account on gcp
+- Service-Account on gcp
-Project on gcp
+- Projectid on gcp
+- `service-account.json` file

 How to use
 ----------